brendanmaguire/getting-started-with-git/getting_started_with_git.markdown

 * ***git log &lt;file&gt;...*** : Show commits that affected the specified file(s)

 ---
-# Exercise - Create a repository and make a commit
+# Exercise - Start a repository
 * Initialise a repository
 * Create a text file within
 * Add the file to the staging area